guyschaos/umundo/README.md

 ## Status

-The authority on the state of uMundo is <a href="/tklab-tud/umundo/tree/master/rpc">our build-server</a>.
+The authority on the state of uMundo is <a href="http://umundo.tk.informatik.tu-darmstadt.de/cdash/index.php?project=umundo">our build-server</a>.
 The tests, while not numerous, are rather strict as there are plenty of <tt>asserts</tt> in the source code.

-But overall, uMundo is not yet suited for serious deployments, there are still some memory leaks and discovery is still somewhat flakey, especially with the embedded mDNS server on Android.
+Overall, uMundo is not yet suited for serious deployments, there are still some memory leaks and discovery is still somewhat flakey, especially with the embedded mDNS server on Android.

 <table>
     </tr>